lukesherwood/beerfinda/README.md

 - index carousel cards are a bit funky
 - filter dropdowns a bit funky
 - remove component imports
+- change created to fetch
+- change data to asyncData if required
+- add head titles to pages
 - make registerUser route private, has to have made profile first.
 - convert all fetches to axios
 - handle redirects for user register and sign in